maikelneris/dec-avisos-bot/README.md

 3. Configure the bot:
    - Rename `.env.example` to `.env`
    - Replace `your_bot_token_here` with your actual bot token
-   - Add your channel ID (use !channel_id command to get it)

 4. Invite the bot to your server:
    - Go to OAuth2 > URL Generator in the Developer Portal